 Closure Systems and Access

 We see the most variation in access when it comes to crag packs, and this is no surprise to us.
 As we’ve mentioned above, convenience is the name of the game at the crag.
 Packs like the Patagonia Cragsmith and Black Diamond Stone 42 Duffel are like traveling suitcases, designed to provide easy and organized access to your gear.
 Conversely, we’d find no need for the convenience of a duffel-style pack in the alpine.
-In fact, hanging from an anchor, we’d probably spill all our gear trying to open it.
+In fact, we’d probably spill all our gear trying to open it at the anchor.

 Pockets and Organization